By Shamir

 Do I need to buy Tuneline again to install on my TV?

-No. A Tuneline account works on every supported platform — Mac, Windows, Linux, Android, Google TV — and your purchase covers all of them.
+No. A Tuneline account works on every supported platform — Mac, Windows, Linux, iPhone/iPad, Android, Google TV — and your purchase covers all of them.
 Sign in once on each device and you're set.
+The two Play Store listings are an implementation detail, not a billing boundary.

 Will my playlists from my phone show up on the TV?